Skip to content

 transform(fn, message?)

 Apply a custom transformation function.
+The function can be sync or async.

 ts